 What Tools and Resources Does Your Company Provide for Everyday Learning?

-We recently polled our membership regarding profession development in a post Covid environment.
-Among other questions included in our 2020 survey of accounting and finance leaders titled, ”How to ride the biggest learning curve of a generation!” was:
+We recently polled our membership regarding professional development in a post Covid environment.
+Among other questions included in a Survey of accounting and finance leaders titled, ”How to ride the biggest learning curve of a generation!” was:

 “What resources are being made available or not being made available by your company regarding your Professional Development?”